 A core day of 10:30 a.m. to 2:30 p.m., Monday through Friday, must be maintained.
 These are hours that all of us will know we can be certain to reach employees who are working a flexible schedule.
 As long as core hours are maintained, the work schedule can be adjusted at any time.

-If you are absent because of illness for three (3) or more successive days, your supervisor may request that you submit written documentation from your doctor.
+If you are absent because of illness for more than three (3) consecutive days, your supervisor may request that you submit written documentation from your doctor.
 If you are absent five (5) or more days because of illness, you may be required to provide written documentation from a doctor that you are able to resume normal work duties before you will be allowed to return to work.
 You will be responsible for any charges made by your doctor for this documentation.

-Your supervisor will make a note of any absence or lateness, and the reason, on your time sheet and/or attendance card.
+You are required to record any absence or tardiness on your Banner web time-entry record when recording your daily hours.
 Your attendance record will be considered when evaluating requests for promotions, transfers, leaves of absence, and approved time off, etc.

 Benefit eligible employees who are scheduled to work five days per week may choose to work an optional summer schedule during June and July only.
 Thirty-five hours per week (or the normal scheduled hours) must continue to be worked, but an employee may choose to adjust their schedule to accommodate a four day week.
 Example: An employee who normally works Monday through Friday, 8:30 a.m. to 4:30 p.m., may choose to work Monday through Thursday, 8:00 a.m. to 5:45 p.m., working the required 35 hours in 4 days allowing them to have Friday off.
 An employee may also adjust their schedule to accommodate a 4 1/2 day week, but in no case can a schedule be adjusted for any less than a 4 day week.
 Also, working on Saturday or Sunday will not be approved in order to shorten the normal Monday through Friday week.
 Any changes to the normal schedule must have supervisory approval.